jibudata/amberapp/README.md

 3. MySql

 ## Usage
-There are examples in config/samples
+There are supported database CR samples in folder examples

 ### appHook CR spec